NotWale/nodejs-playground/README.md

 Currently WIP
+The Register functionality is a little bit unresponsive atm but it should work.

 Playground to try out NodeJS stuff
 Currently implemented: Login,Register,Creating posts,Deleting posts,Displaying posts

-Live Version available later here: TODO
+Live Version available later here: [On Netlify](https://amazing-scone-57106f.netlify.app/)

+Run 'yarn' first to install all the necessarry dependencies.

 In the server directory, you can run: